Damage Repair Sample Clauses

 Damage Repair.
 Costs Vehicle or third-party property is damaged during hire where not excess reduction option applies Actual damage or repair costs to the vehicle or third-party property and the daily rental rate of the vehicle while the vehicle is unavailable for hire by Star RV due to repair

 Damage Repair.
-If the Premises shall be damaged or rendered untenantable, either wholly or in part, by fire or other casualty, Landlord may, at its option, (i) terminate this Lease effective as of the date of such damage if twenty percent (20%) or more of the useable area of the Premises has been rendered untenantable, or (ii) restore the Premises to their previous condition, subject to Article 13.4 below, and in the meantime the Rent shall be abated in the same proportion as the untenantable portion of the Premises bears to the whole thereof, and this Lease shall continue in full force and effect.
-If the damage is due, directly or indirectly, to the fault or neglect of Tenant, or its officers, contractors, licensees, agents, servants, employees, guests, invitees or visitors, there shall be no abatement of Rent, except to the extent Landlord receives proceeds from any applicable insurance policy of Tenant to compensate Landlord for loss of Rent.
-The provisions of this Article are in lieu of any statutory termination provision allowable in the event of casualty damage.
+If Tenant cannot, or opts not to terminate the Lease pursuant to the provision set forth above, and if the Premises shall be destroyed or rendered untenantable, either wholly or in part, by fire or other casualty, Landlord may, at its option, (i) terminate this Lease effective as of the date of such damage or destruction, or (ii) restore the Premises to their previous condition, and in the meantime the Base Rent and TICAM shall be abated in the same proportion as the untenantable portion of the Premises bears to the whole thereof, and this Lease shall continue in full force and effect.
+If the damage is due, directly or indirectly, to the fault or neglect of Tenant, or its officers, contractors, licensees, agents, servants, employees, guests, invitees or visitors, there shall be no abatement of Base Rent, except to the extent Landlord receives proceeds from any applicable insurance policy of Tenant to compensate Landlord for loss of Base Rent.

 Damage Repair.
-If the Building of which the Premises are a part is damaged, Landlord shall repair that damage as soon as reasonably possible, at its expense, unless: (i) Landlord reasonably determines that the cost of repair would exceed ten percent (10%) of the full replacement cost of the Building ("Replacement Cost") and the damage is not covered by Landlord's fire and extended coverage insurance (or by normal extended coverage policy should Landlord fail to carry that insurance); or (ii) Landlord reasonably determines that the cost of repair would exceed twenty-five percent (25%) of the Replacement Cost; or (iii) Landlord reasonably determines that the cost of repair would exceed ten percent (10%) of the Replacement Cost and the damage occurs during the final twelve (12) months of the Term.
-Should Landlord elect not to repair the damage for one of the preceding reasons, Landlord shall so notify Tenant in writing within fifteen (15) days after the damage occurs and this Lease shall terminate as of the date of that notice and the obligations of the parties shall terminate as if the Lease term had naturally expired.
+If the Building is damaged, through no fault of Tenant, or its employees, suppliers, customers or invitees, Landlord shall repair that damage as soon as reasonably possible, unless: (i) Landlord reasonably determines that the cost of repair would exceed ten percent (10%) of the full replacement cost of the Building Table of Contents (“Replacement Cost”) and the damage is not covered by Landlord’s property insurance or (ii) Landlord reasonably determines that the cost of repair would exceed fifty percent (50%) of the Replacement Cost; or (iii) Landlord reasonably determines that the cost of repair would exceed twenty percent (20%) of the Replacement Cost and the damage occurs during the final twelve (12) months of the term.
+Should Landlord elect not to repair the damage for one of the preceding reasons, Landlord shall so notify Tenant in writing within sixty (60) days after the damage occurs and this Lease shall terminate ninety (90) days after the date of that notice (or such earlier date as Tenant may elect) and the obligations of the parties shall terminate as if the Lease term had naturally expired.

 Damage Repair.
 If the Premises shall be destroyed or rendered untenantable, (either wholly or in part) by fire or other casualty, Landlord may, at its option, restore the Premises to their previous condition, and in the meantime the monthly Rent shall be abated I n the same proportion as the untenantable portion of the Premises bears to the whole thereof, and this Lease shall continue in full force and effect.
 If the damage is due directly or indirectly, to the willful misconduct of Tenant, or its officers, contractors, licensees, agents, servants, employees, guests, invitees or visitors, there shall be no abatement of Rent except to the extent Landlord receives proceeds from any applicable insurance policy to compensate Landlord for loss of Rent.